Accessibility

 Health and Safety

-This is nothing to worry about; it is just telling the space crew that there is a problem.
+This is nothing to worry about; it is just telling the space crew that there is a problem, and to prepare for potential evacuation.

-If we must leave the building, a woman’s voice will be heard over the loudspeaker and will say "There's an emergency in the building, please leave by the nearest exit".
+If we must leave the building, a woman’s voice will be heard over the loudspeaker and will say "There's an emergency in the building, please leave by the nearest exit or follow the instructions of a member of staff".
 The person who is with you will tell you what to do, along with the members of Space Crew.